purpleidea/purpleidea.com/content/misc/mentoring-program.md

 essential skill if you want to work on modern, high-end technologies.

-The course begins by getting you up to speed with the basic `GNU+Linux` technology stack, `IRC` and `Libera.chat`, `git`, `bash`, and a bunch of other goodies.
+The course begins by getting you up to speed with the basic `GNU+Linux` technology stack, `IRC` (and/or `Matrix`), `git`, `bash`, and a bunch of other goodies.
 Over time you'll progress into more novel and difficult challenges and topics.
 Both streams will include programming.
 If you've never done a single line of programming in any language, or don't ever want to do any, then this program might not be for you.

 You'll require a computer to complete this program.
-You'll need hardware that is at least as new as an `X220`, and preferably something less than five years old.
-You'll need to be able to erase it completely, so make sure your data is backed up elsewhere.
+You'll need hardware that has at least 16GiB of RAM, is UEFI-capable and has a 64-bit CPU.
+Something that is not more than five years old is ideal.
+You'll need to be able to erase it completely to install a modern Linux distro, so make sure your data is backed up elsewhere.
 You'll need routine access to the internet in order to participate in the program.

 The program runs at your own pace, but requires a weekly time commitment.
 You